kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

 ingredients—especially in a generic machine learning pipeline.

 The goal is for your model to generalize, not memorize specific quirks.
-If you hard-code a rule in your training data like “never predict ingredient if the text is ‘For the X’,” you risk your model missing legitimate ingredients in new or different formats.
+If you hard-code a rule in your training data like “never predict ingredient if the text is ‘For the X,’” you risk your model missing legitimate ingredients in new or different formats.
 It’s better to keep your model focused on learning the general concept of what makes an ingredient, rather than [overfitting](https://en.wikipedia.org/wiki/Overfitting) to a handful of edge cases.